As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.

 Start by practicing basic chopping motions.
 Hold the knife with your dominant hand and use a rocking motion to chop the food.
 Keep your other hand steady and out of the way.
 Practice slicing and dicing, making sure to keep your fingers safely tucked away.

-Focus on Accuracy over Speed
+Focus on Accuracy Over Speed

 When you’re first learning how to hold a chef knife, focus on accuracy rather than speed.
 Take your time to make precise cuts, paying attention to your grip and technique.
 As you become more comfortable, you can gradually increase your speed.